nl253/Notes/Software-Engineering/quality-assurance.md

 :   are flaws (defects) in the system such as bugs.

 Functional requirements
 :   are about what the system is supposed to do.
 E.g. the system shall enable
     it's users to access their accounts.

 Non-functional requirements

-:   are about what the system is supposed to be.
-E.g. the system will be
+:   are about what the system is supposed to be like.

-    user-friendly.
+    E.g. the system will be user-friendly.

+    Describe aspects of the system that do not specifically provide user functionality but are required to support delivery of the functions.

+    -   Their implementation may require additional functional requirements to be made.
+    -   Examples include product requirements, such as:

+        -   Response Times
+        -   Storage capacity
+        -   Security

+    Other non-functional constraints that may affect a system might also
+    include:

+    -   External considerations such as legal, ethical or regulatory requirements.
+    -   How the users and developers organise/ons work, e.g. in an open plan office (confidentiality), using prescribed development tools, languages, frameworks, etc.
+    -   Non-functional requirements often affect the overall system architecture.

 Mock objects
 :   sometimes called stubs act as dummy objects that stand in place of the